boudra/whistle/README.md

 ## Integrating Whistle with an existing Phoenix endpoint

-Whistle provides a Http server module that runs **Plug & Cowboy** for you and works out of the box, but it can also work alongside Phoenix.
+Whistle provides a HTTP server module that runs **Plug & Cowboy** for you and works out of the box, but it can also work alongside Phoenix.

 All we need to do is add the router handlers to the Cowboy dispatch options.